tetsufmbio/taxontree/docs/README.md

 > **Note**: TaxOnTree databases take up a lot of hard disk space (~30 GB).
 So, check your demand and evaluate if it is worth having a local databases installed or if only web requests should be enough for your analysis.

-After fullfilling those requisites, you can now run TaxOnTree independently of internet connection.
+After fullfilling these requisites, you can now run TaxOnTree independently of internet connection.
 To tell TaxOnTree to access the MySQL database, add the parameter `-mysql` on the command line as below:

 ```bash
 > ./taxontree -treefile sample/test.nwk -queryid 544509544 -mysql
 ```

-If the sequence database are requested by TaxOnTree, you can provide its location to TaxOnTree using the `-db` parameter as below:
+If a sequence database is requested by TaxOnTree, you can provide its location using the `-db` parameter as below:

 ```bash